Ashford University Catalog

 - Completion of a two-year program from an appropriately accredited post-secondary institution, as defined by Ashford University transfer credit policies.

-- A record of having achieved the equivalency of a United States high school diploma.
+- Achievement of equivalency of a United States high school diploma.

 - All academic records from countries other than the United States must have been evaluated by one of the following evaluation services: